 \section{Related Work}

-\textbf{Adaptive Gradient Methods \& Hessian-Informed Zeroth-Order Optimization.} To accelerate first-order FL, adaptive FL algorithms (e.g., FedAdam, FedYogi, FedAdagrad \citep{reddi2020adaptive}) have been introduced to address the slow convergence in heterogeneous environments.
+\textbf{Adaptive Gradient Methods \& Hessian-Informed Zeroth-Order (ZO) Optimization.} To accelerate first-order FL, adaptive FL algorithms (e.g., FedAdam, FedYogi, FedAdagrad \citep{reddi2020adaptive}) have been introduced to address the slow convergence in heterogeneous environments.
 By adaptively adjusting learning rates or applying momentum techniques, these methods significantly outperform vanilla FedAvg in terms of convergence speed and final accuracy.
-Parallel to this line, recent advances in ZOO have shown its effectiveness in gradient-free learning, especially when gradients are unavailable or expensive to compute.
-To further enhance convergence speed and stability, several studies \citep{ye2018hessian, kim2021curvature, zhang2022zeroth, zhao2024second, chen2024multi, zhao2024second, ye2025hessian} proposed Hessian-informed ZOO methods that incorporate second-order information, such as diagonal Hessian approximations, as preconditioning to improve the quality of gradient estimation and reduce variance, which shows the acceleration in centralized settings.
+Parallel to this line, recent ZO advances have shown its effectiveness in gradient-free learning, especially when gradients are unavailable or expensive to compute.
+To further enhance convergence speed and stability, several studies \citep{ye2018hessian, zhang2022zeroth, chen2024multi, zhao2024second, kim2021curvature} proposed Hessian-informed ZO methods that incorporate second-order information, such as diagonal Hessian approximations, as preconditioning to improve the quality of gradient estimation and reduce variance, which shows the acceleration in single-node settings.